gautamnaik1994/Aspect-Based-Sentiment-Analysis/blog/index.md

 ### General Model Architecture

+**Aspect Extraction Head**
-**Aspect Extraction Head**: Because I will be extracting the aspects and determining the sentiment associated with each aspect, I will be using multi-head neural network.
+Because I will be extracting the aspects and determining the sentiment associated with each aspect, I will be using multi-head neural network.
 The first head will be used to extract the aspects.
 This will be powered by Bert model.

-**Sentiment Classification Head**: The second head will be used to determine the sentiment associated with each aspect.
+**Sentiment Classification Head**:
+The second head will be used to determine the sentiment associated with each aspect.
 The output of the first head will be used as the input to the second head.
 The final output will be a list of aspects and their associated sentiment polarities.

 I tried 3 different methods to implement the sentiment classification head.
 The methods are as follows:

 - **Mean Pooling**
 - **Multi-Head Attention**